Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install-on-kubernetes.md

     $ kubectl get svc -n kong my-kong-kong-admin --output=jsonpath='{.status.loadBalancer.ingress[0].ip}'
     ```

+⚠️**Important:** The command above requires the enabling of the Admin API.
+If you have not set the value `admin.enabled` to true in your `values.yaml`, then the command above will not work.

 2. Copy the IP address from the output, then edit the `values.yaml` file to add the following line under `env` section:

     > **Note:** Do not use IPs with RBAC.
 If you want to use RBAC, you need to set